oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

   {{% notice tip %}}
-  Specifying a custom local IP address for port forwarding allows you to run your browser on a different machine than the port forward command.
+  Specifying a custom local IP address for port forwarding allows you to run WLST or your browser on a different machine than the port forward command.
   {{% /notice %}}